shortishly/grimsby/README.md

 ![ci](https://github.com/shortishly/grimsby/actions/workflows/ci.yml/badge.svg)

+An Erlang Port provides the basic mechanism for communication from Erlang with the external world.

+From the [Ports and Port Drivers: Erlang Reference Manual][erlang-org-ref-ports]:

+>The Erlang process creating a port is said to be the port owner, or
+>the connected process of the port.
+All communication to and from the
+>port must go through the port owner.
+If the port owner terminates, so
+>does the port (and the external program, if it is written correctly).
+>
+>The external program resides in another OS process.
+By default, it
+>reads from standard input (file descriptor 0) and writes to standard
+>output (file descriptor 1).
+The external program is to terminate when
+>the port is closed.

+An Erlang Port will work exactly as they are designed to, closing the port, terminates the program.
+A lot of times this is just *exactly* what you need.
+Sometimes, however, you need to close standard input (file descriptor 0) and still allow the program to continue running (which is the use case here with `git`).

 Grimsby is an Erlang Port written in Rust that can close its standard input while retaining standard output (and error).